swashata/wp-plugin-wpcs-setup/README.md

 **All the commands below are run from the Plugin's directory**.
 If you're on Windows, using [Git Bash For Windows](https://git-scm.com/downloads) is recommended.
+All files and setup can be found [in this repository](https://github.com/swashata/wp-plugin-wpcs-setup).

 ### Installing Composer